 Bozeman Water Reclamation Facility

 In conjunction with the secondary treatment process, decisions were made with a 20-year lifespan in mind.
+The new facility will treat a maximum monthly flow of 10.6 MGD to 7.5 mg/L total nitrogen and 1 mg/L total phosphorus.
+Infrastructure and hydraulics were designed around a peak hour flow of 25.4 MGD.
 Operational flexibility was included in all facets of the design and future expansion areas were identified and infrastructure was included where possible to allow for expansion without disruption to the existing treatment system.
-The result is a state-of-the-art water reclamation facility ready to meet stringent water quality requirements and poise the City for growth.

 The design also involved upgrades to multiple existing plant unit processes and infrastructure including new turbo blowers, RAS/WAS pumping, additional secondary clarifiers, unified fermentation and thickening, a new anaerobic digester and solids dewatering, screenings and grit removal, ultraviolet disinfection, an administration and lab building and a variety of other improvements.

 With front-end planning and engineering, the City of Chinook has an updated water treatment plant capable of processing the turbid, and sometimes volatile, Milk River conditions.

 With several physical constraints and obstacles to factor into this project, the City of Deer Lodge now has a long-term, cost-effective solution for its wastewater treatment.

 The Whitefish WTP Expansion project shows how necessary upgrades, reclassifying a facility, and fast-tracking equipment procurement can be accomplished on a rapid timetable.